mainsail-crew/mainsail-config/README.md

 variable_park_at_cancel_y : 295.0 ; different park position during CANCEL_PRINT [None/Position as Float]; park_at_cancel must be True
 # !!!
 Caution [firmware_retraction] must be defined in the printer.cfg if you set use_fw_retract: True !!!
 variable_use_fw_retract  : False ; use fw_retraction instead of the manual version [True/False]
+#variable_idle_timeout    : 0      ; time in sec until idle_timeout kicks in.
+Value 0 means that no value will be set or restored
 gcode:
 ```